DuckyMomo20012/node-red-template/README.md

 ### :gear: Customize Node-RED

-- You can custom your Node-RED configuration in file `bin/www`.
+- You can custom your Node-RED configuration in file `nodered-settings.ts`.

   - `httpAdminRoot`: the root URL for the editor UI.
 If set to false, all admin endpoints are disabled.
 This includes both API endpoints and the editor UI.
 To